-Indianapolis Museum of Art at Newfields, United States of America - Things to Do in Indianapolis Museum of Art at Newfields
+Indianapolis Museum of Art at Newfields, United States - Things to Do in Indianapolis Museum of Art at Newfields

 Things to Do in Indianapolis Museum of Art at Newfields

-Indianapolis Museum of Art at Newfields, United States of America - Complete Travel Guide
+Indianapolis Museum of Art at Newfields, United States - Complete Travel Guide

 Top Things to Do in Indianapolis Museum of Art at Newfields

-Booking Tip: Miller House tours require separate tickets ($25 adults) and advance reservations are essential as group sizes are limited.
-Tours operate seasonally (typically April-November) on select days.
-Book online several weeks in advance for weekend tours.
+Booking Tip: These tours require separate tickets (around $25) and advance reservations are essential as group sizes are limited.
+Tours operate seasonally from May through November.
+Book at least a week ahead during peak times, and note that photography inside is restricted.

 Getting There